 SlothDB Documentation

-SlothDB is a fast in-process SQL database for your local data files.
-It runs inside your application or as a standalone shell, reads seven file formats natively, and is 1.1×–8.6× faster than DuckDB on every benchmark query.
+SlothDB is an experimental in-process SQL database for local data files.
+It runs inside your application or as a standalone shell and reads seven file formats natively.
+See the Status section on the homepage for current architecture caveats before reading any performance numbers in this doc.

 This page is the short reference.
 For long-form guides, see the full documentation on GitHub.
 For the SQL cheat sheet, see the SQL reference.